Customers Requiring Extra Seating

-A customer flying in the economy cabin who is not able to safely and comfortably fit in a single seat is required to purchase an additional seat for each leg of their itinerary.
-The second seat may be purchased for the same fare as the original seat, provided it is purchased at the same time.
-A customer who does not purchase an extra seat in advance may be required to do so on the day of departure for the fare level available on the day of departure.
-The customer may instead choose to purchase a ticket for United First®, United Business® or United Polaris℠ business class, or elect to pay for an upgrade to a premium cabin if there is availability to do so.
-United Airlines is not required to provide additional seats or upgrades free of charge.
+If you’re unable to sit safely and comfortably in a single seat in United Economy®, you’ll have to purchase an additional seat for each leg of your itinerary.
+You can buy the second seat for the same fare as your original seat if both seats are purchased at the same time.
+If you don’t buy an extra seat in advance, you may have to do so on the day of departure for the fare level available on the day of departure.
+You may instead choose to buy a ticket for United First®, United Business® or United Polaris℠ business class, or pay for an upgrade to a premium cabin if those seats are available.
+United Airlines isn’t required to provide additional seats or upgrades free of charge.

-A customer is required to purchase an additional seat or upgrade if they do not meet one of the following criteria:
+You’ll have to buy an additional seat or upgrade if you don’t meet one of the following criteria:

-- The customer must be able to remain seated with the seat armrest(s) down for the entirety of the flight.
+- You must be able to stay seated with the seat armrest(s) down for the whole flight.

-- The customer must not significantly encroach upon the adjacent seating space.
+- You must not significantly encroach upon the adjacent seating space.
 See our seat maps.

-United will not board a customer who declines to purchase a ticket for an additional seat or upgrade for each leg of their itinerary when required.
+We will not board you if you decline to buy a ticket for an additional seat or an upgrade for each leg of your itinerary when required.

 *The average length of the seatbelt extension is approximately 25 inches.
 As the seat designs on our aircraft vary, it is possible that the seatbelt extension presented on your flight provides less than 25 inches of additional coverage.
 Regardless of the actual additional length the extension provides, if you do not meet the first criteria listed above when using the extension provided on your flight, it will be necessary for you to purchase an additional seat or an upgrade, where available.

 The additional seat must be available without downgrading or unseating another customer.
-If an additional seat is not available on the flight for which the customer is confirmed, he or she is required to rebook on the next United flight with seats available for accommodation.
-United will waive penalties or fees that may otherwise apply to this change.
+If an additional seat isn’t available on the flight for which you’re confirmed, you’re required to rebook on the next United flight with seats available for accommodation.
+We’ll waive penalties or fees that may otherwise apply to this change.

-If the customer is away from his or her home and must rebook for a flight for the following day, amenities including applicable meals and hotel accommodations for one night will be provided as appropriate.
-When the customer is able to rebook for a later flight on the same day as originally scheduled, amenities will not be provided.
+If you’re away from your home and must rebook for a flight for the following day, amenities, including applicable meals and hotel accommodations for one night, will be provided as appropriate.
+When you’re able to rebook for a later flight on the same day as originally scheduled, amenities will not be provided.

-Checked baggage allowances are determined by the number of seats purchased.
-When two seats are purchased for one customer, the allowance for checked baggage is doubled.
-The number of carry-on items permitted is determined by the individual passenger allowances set by the TSA, rather than United policy.
-Consequently, the carry-on allowance is not doubled.
-Learn more about baggage allowances.
+Checked bag allowances are determined by the number of seats purchased.
+When two seats are purchased for one customer, the checked bag allowance is doubled.
+The number of carry-on items permitted is determined by the individual passenger allowances set by the TSA, rather than our policy.
+Consequently, the carry-on allowance isn’t doubled.
+Learn more about bag allowances.

 Frequently asked questions